 Pockit’s products have account numbers and sort codes, thus having “all the attributes of an online current account”, Pockit says.
 It takes two minutes to open an account.
 “There are no credit checks, just a simple, online form, and a one-off payment of 99p”.
 There are also 99p charges for a contactless Pocket card, paying in with cash and withdrawing money from the UK ATMs.

-Pockit says its customers will be able to set up direct debits and send remittances abroad by the end of 2016.
-From next year, it will also be offering overdrafts and insurance products.
+Pocket added direct debits and remittances abroad at the end of 2016.
+In 2017, it plans to start offering overdrafts and insurance products.

 Pockit uses GPS for processing and Wirecard for issuing.

 PCFG has been around since the early 1990s offering loans to individuals and companies for vehicles, plant and equipment.
 It has 14,000 customers and a finance portfolio of over £100 million.
 The company is London-based and employs 45 people.

 For its tech, PCFG opted for Temenos’ T24 core banking system and Sandstone Technology’s digital banking/customer onboarding tools.

 PCFG got its banking licence in early December 2016.

 An SME bank challenger that received a banking licence in spring 2017.
 It plans to open for business in the course of the year.